 Yes.
 All foreign exchange products that meet the swap definition, and are not foreign exchange forwards or foreign exchange swaps, remain subject to the CEA even if the Treasury Secretary exempts foreign exchange swaps and foreign exchange forwards.
-These products that remain subject to the CEA include foreign currency options (including those on foreign exchange forwards or foreign exchange swaps), non-deliverable forward contracts involving foreign exchange, currency swaps and cross-currency swaps.
+These include foreign currency options (other than foreign currency options traded on a national securities exchange) (including those on foreign exchange forwards or foreign exchange swaps), non-deliverable forward contracts involving foreign exchange, currency swaps and cross-currency swaps.